 - 2 cups organic strawberries, halved

-- 2 tsp high quality balsamic vinegar, OR see substitutions in blog post
+- 2 teaspoon high quality balsamic vinegar, OR see substitutions in blog post

-- 1 tsp coconut sugar, or 0-calorie natural sweetener like Monkfruit with erythritol
+- 1 teaspoon coconut sugar, or 0-calorie natural sweetener like Monkfruit with erythritol

 - lemon zest